MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 When a player has more than one attached entity, they will see this UI when pressing the holster icon.
 <img src="images/holstering-menu.png" style="display: block;margin-left:auto;margin-right:auto"/>

-The icon that is displayed can be selected in the entity's `Holster Icon` property in the properties panel.
+The icon that is displayed can be selected in the entity's `Holster Icon` property in the Properties panel.

 The player may choose to unholster 1 of their attached items.
 They can only see 6 holstered items at a time in the UI.
 The player can press Z or the arrow button to see the next set of 6 items.
 Maximum amount of holstered items is limited to the maximum amount of grabbable entities allowed in a world.